Italians in the United Kingdom: Population

 There is no definitive number of Italians in the UK.

 According to the 2021 UK Census, there were 276,669 Italian-born residents in England and Wales.
 However, the same source registers 368,738 Italian passport holders resident in England and Wales, and this statistic excludes Italians that also hold a British passport.
 A study commissioned by the Italian Consulate in London estimated 466,100 Italians registered as British residents in December 2021.
 A review article by the community interest company (CIC) I3Italy estimated around 500,000 Italians in the UK at the end of 2021.

 Previously, the 2011 UK Census recorded 131,195 Italian-born residents in England, 3,424 in Wales, 6,048 in Scotland, and 538 in Northern Ireland.
 The 2001 Census recorded a total of 107,244 Italian-born people resident in the United Kingdom.
 Office for National Statistics (ONS) estimates put the equivalent figure for 2015 at 162,000 and 233,000 in 2019.
 In 2016, the Italian consulate in London estimated that 600,000 Italians were resident in the UK.
+Instead, in the UK, there are around 500,000 British people of Italian ancestry.
+An increase in the numbers of the Bangladeshi Italians in the UK have been witnessed since pre-Brexit.

 As of June 2022, 509,100 (594,390 applications, of which 85,290 were made by repeated applicants) Italians registered under the UK's EU Settlement Scheme, successfully receiving pre-settled or settled status to remain in the United Kingdom.
 This figure has several limitations: first of all, it excludes Italians that came to the UK with a visa after Brexit.
 Further, it includes Italians that have left the UK: indeed, people that leave the UK after obtaining the status do not lose it before several years have passed.
 Finally, Italian citizens who also hold British citizenship did not need to register for the EU Settlement Scheme, so several people are missing from this statistic.

-According to Ethnologue, Italian is the first language of some 200,000 people in the UK, although the 2011 Census recorded only 92,241 people with Italian as their main language in England and Wales.
+According to the 2011 Census, Italian is the first language of 92,241 people in England and Wales.

 For the period 2015 to 2016, 12,135 Italian students were studying in British universities.
 This was the third-highest figure amongst EU countries, and ninth globally.